 etext 3.
 Reliability of our posterior samples

 The reliability of our posterior samples was investigated for each network using several methods.
 Firstly, we ensured that our posterior samples included the maximum scoring DAG found from running the iterative MCMC (16) optimisation algorithm several times starting from random positions.
 We also checked that the edge probabilities were consistent across multiple runs of Partition MCMC.
 The mean difference in edge probabilities for all networks across multiple runs was < 0.01.

+The number of iterations for the MCMC sampler was decided on a trial-and-error basis.
+The initial network and the transition network that included the contemporaneous dependencies were ran for 50N2log(V), where V is equal to the number of nodes that could be a child node (e.g. not including nodes at t for the transition).
+This dependency is a slight modification to the one recommended in the BiDAG package, resulting in a greater number of iterations.
+We retained 50k iterations for the initial network and transition networks that were used for the final analysis.
+The transition matrix with independent dependencies at t+1 was only ran for 10k iterations where we retained all samples, as this sampling is much simpler, requiring only random draws of the DAGs from already defined partitions, thus requiring no partition or node moves.

 We performed posterior predictive tests to measure the predictive performance for the transition networks.
 The models were split into training and test sets using a 10-fold cross-validation procedure.
-We then calculated the expected log posterior predictive probability (ELPD)(17), for all variables at t+1 given all variables at t summed across all t to t+1 transitions in our data.
-Our models were compared to a naïve model, that assumed variables at t+1 were only dependent on the same variable at t.
+We then calculated the out of sample expected log posterior predictive probability (ELPD)(17), for all variables at t+1 given all variables at t summed across all t to t+1 transitions in our data.
+That is, ELPD=k=110{m∈Mk}log1Ss=1Si=1np(dim|θks, Xks ) where dim is the observed value of the i-th factor for individual m that is in Mk which is the set of test individuals for cross-validation split k.
+Then Xks represents the parent set and θks represents the parameters for the s-th simulated draw using the k-th training set.
+We also report the uncertainty in the ELPD as ΔELPD=k=110{m∈Mk}Vars=1S logi=1np(dim|θks,XYiks ) .
+Taking the product of the factors at t+1 treats them as independent, thus we’re testing the marginal rather than joint predictive accuracy.
+Our models were compared to a naïve model, that assumed factors at t+1 were only dependent on the same variable at t.
 The ELPD calculations are shown in in Table 2.
 Both models performed better than the naïve model, with the model assuming independence at time t+1 performing best.
+It’s unsurprising that the model assuming independence at t+1 has a greater ELPD due to testing marginal rather than joint predictive accuracy.